Speaking: Grammar in Speaking B2

 Use this to: Connect a past action to the present.
 The action is finished, but it has a result or relevance now.

-Use this when: You are already telling a story in the past, and you want to mention something that happened *even earlier*.
+Use this when: You are already in the past, and you want to mention something that happened *even earlier*.

 Common Mistakes & Practice 🎯